Illustration showing a skinny guy who gained too much fat while bulking.

 How Much Fat Will You Gain While Bulking?

-One of the most common bulking mistakes is to be so scared of gaining fat you fail to gain weight.
+One of the most common bulking mistakes is to be so scared of gaining fat that you fail to gain weight.
 If you’re 130 pounds, the only way to get up to 180 pounds is to gain weight.
 There’s no other path there.
 You have to bulk.

 To make things even trickier, many factors affect the ratio of muscle and fat you gain, including your workout program, your bulking diet, your genetics, and even your sleep habits.
 It’s possible to bulk at a reasonable pace and still gain extra fat.